macrobiotus/edna_code_compendium/index.md

 ### Background and motivation

 The Prince Charles Mountains are some of the most remote ice-free areas in Antarctica, and Australia is dedicated to implementing new technologies for safeguarding Antarcticas's biodiversity.

 I started this new analysis of my Antarctic data during  New Zealand's first lockdown ([31 March 2020](https://covid19.govt.nz/about-our-covid-19-response/history-of-the-covid-19-alert-system/)).
 The resulting article is in production at   ESA's well-regarded [Frontiers in Ecology and the Environment](https://www.esa.org/frontiers-in-ecology-and-the-environment/).

 In this project I investigate the distribution of cryptic Antarctic invertebrates living in remote island-like terrestrial habitats of Antarctica in relation to soil geochemical and mineral properties of their substrate.
 I found neutral substrate pH, low conductivity, and some substrate minerals to be important predictors of presence for basidiomycetes, chlorophytes, ciliophorans, nematodes, or tardigrades.
 We collected soils in the [Prince Charles Mountains](https://en.wikipedia.org/wiki/Prince_Charles_Mountains), I analyzed soil environmental DNA at the [Australian Centre for Ancient DNA](https://www.adelaide.edu.au/acad/).
 Soil geochemical variables were measured by [APAL](https://www.apal.com.au/).
-I collected X-ray diffraction spectra at the [University of Canberra](https://www.canberra.edu.au/).
+I collected X-ray diffraction spectra in collboration with Duanne White at the [University of Canberra](https://www.canberra.edu.au/).
+Funding was acquired by Mark Stevens (South Australian Museum)

 ![](mount_menzies.jpg)